October 8, 2005 earthquake – a day worth remembering

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Rawalpindi: Majority of people who witnessed the earthquake on October 8 in 2005 in the northern part of the country stretching from Islamabad to Balakot to Battagram to Muzaffarabad and AJK may not be able to wipe out the memories of the day that brought the worst-ever disaster in the region over a hundred years of history.
+Rawalpindi : Majority of people who witnessed the earthquake on October 8 in 2005 in the northern part of the country stretching from Islamabad to Balakot to Battagram to Muzaffarabad and AJK may not be able to wipe out memories of the day that brought the worst ever disaster in the region over a hundred years of history.

 However, after the earthquake, the health department took serious measures to implement disaster management plans in all teaching hospitals enabling almost every hospital to deal with over 100 to 250 emergency cases in case of a disaster as they claim.